Plantar Fasciitis Treatment For Heel Pain

 Conventional therapy may be usually effective but it is far from efficient and can take months or years to relieve symptoms.
 Family doctors are not prepared to treat plantar fasciitis.
 But even podiatrists may not be a great choice either because they are mostly focused on surgical procedures.

 Conversely, studies on acupuncture for plantar fasciitis have shown few to no adverse effects, in addition to overall high levels of effectiveness.

-DON’T LET HEEL OR FOOT PAIN SLOW YOU DOWN
+DON’T LET FOOT PAIN SLOW YOU DOWN

 If you ignore plantar fasciitis, you may develop chronic heel pain that hinders your regular activities.
 Heel pain or foot pain can change the way you walk to minimize plantar fasciitis pain.
-This compensation can change your biomechanics of your body, and you may develop Achilles tendonitis, shin splints, frequent ankle sprains, foot injuries, and other problems in your knee, hip or back.
+This compensation can change the biomechanics of your body, and you may develop Achilles tendonitis, shin splints, frequent ankle sprains, foot injuries, and other problems in your knee, hip or back.

-Breaking the injury cycle requires an comprehensive approach, examining critical elements such as postural alignment, biomechanics, musculoskeletal balance, and proper shoes for plantar fasciitis.
+Breaking the injury cycle requires a comprehensive approach, examining critical elements such as postural alignment, biomechanics, musculoskeletal balance, and proper shoes for plantar fasciitis.
 We offer gentle yet effective treatments.
 We use extremely thin needles, and it is virtually painless.
 Patients report the treatment itself is relaxing.